 In Spokane County, people 21 years of age or older (with developmental disabilities) and their families are able to choose the agency they would like to provide them with employment or community services and support.
 A DSHS, Region 1, Developmental Disabilities Administration (DDA) Case/Resource Manager makes referrals to specific agencies.

 Eligibility for services is not based on income.
-Eligibility is determined by the Developmental Disabilities Administration (DDA).
-Once a person is determined eligible through DDA, their Case/Resource Manager can make referrals to specific agencies.
+Once a person is determined eligible through DDA, their Case Resource Manager can make referrals to specific agencies.

 Placement and follow-up services necessary to help persons with developmental disabilities obtain and continue integrated employment in the community, in business, or industry.
 This service may include creating work opportunities, support to the employee's supervisors and/or peer workers to enable them to support the person on the job, on-the-job training, and modification of work site or tasks.

-Supervised employment and training in regular business and industry settings for groups of no more than eight (8) workers with disabilities.
-The workers are individuals who have a demonstrated need for ongoing supervisions and support in order to maintain employment.
+Supervised employment and training in regular business and industry settings for, groups of no more than eight (8), workers with disabilities.
+The workers are individuals who have a demonstrated need for ongoing supervision and support in order to maintain employment.
 Typical program examples include enclaves, mobile crews, and other business-based programs employing small groups of workers with disabilities in an integrated employment setting.